vacuumlabs/ledger-app-cardano-shelley/doc/ins_sign_tx.md

 ### Certificate

 We support 4 types of certificates in ordinary transactions (signing mode `SIGN_TX_SIGNINGMODE_ORDINARY_TX` in the initial APDU message): stake key registration, stake key deregistration, stake delegation, and stake pool retirement.
-We support 3 types in script transactions (signing mode `SIGN_TX_SIGNINGMODE_SCRIPT_TX` in the initial APDU message): stake key registration, stake key deregistration, and stake delegation.
+We support 3 types in multisig transactions (signing mode `SIGN_TX_SIGNINGMODE_MULTISIG_TX` in the initial APDU message): stake key registration, stake key deregistration, and stake delegation.

 In addition, a transaction using `SIGN_TX_SIGNINGMODE_POOL_REGISTRATION_OPERATOR` or `SIGN_TX_SIGNINGMODE_POOL_REGISTRATION_OWNER` as the signing mode contains a single certificate for stake pool registration which must not be accompanied by other certificates or by withdrawals (due to security concerns about cross-witnessing data between them).
 This certificate is processed by a state sub-machine.
 Instructions for this sub-machine are given in P2; see [Stake Pool Registration](ins_sign_stake_pool_registration.md) for the details on accepted P2 values and additional APDU messages needed.